cjoakim/CosmosAIGraph/impl1/docs/readme.md

 The main development is done in the **app_common** directory.
 Code is developed and unit-tested there.
-Apache Ant script **deploy_master_code.xml** is used to copy this tested master code to the several applications (app_web, app_graph, app_ai, etc.) that use this common/master code.
+Apache Ant script **deploy_master_code.xml** is used to copy this tested master code to the several applications (app_web, app_graph, etc.) that use this common/master code.

 ---